grz0zrg/fsynth/README.md

 ## About Fragment

-Fragment is a graphical audio synth. / collaborative audiovisual live coding web. environment with pixels based (image-synth) live sound synthesis, the **sound synthesis** is **powered by pixels data** generated from live [GLSL code](https://en.wikipedia.org/wiki/OpenGL_Shading_Language) and [Processing.js](http://processingjs.org/) code with many different types of input data.
+Fragment is a graphical audio synth. / collaborative audiovisual live coding web. environment with pixels based (image-synth) real-time sound synthesis, the **sound synthesis** is **powered by pixels data** generated from live [GLSL code](https://en.wikipedia.org/wiki/OpenGL_Shading_Language) and [Processing.js](http://processingjs.org/) code with many different types of input data available.

 Many videos of most features are available on [YouTube](https://www.youtube.com/c/FragmentSynthesizer)

-Fragment has only one fragment shader which has the particularity to be shared between the users of an online session, it update and compile on-the-fly as you or other peoples type, some settings are also synchronized between users such as slices and some global settings.
+Fragment has only one fragment shader which has the particularity to be shared between the users of an online session, it update and compile on-the-fly as you or other peoples type, some settings are also synchronized between users such as slices and some global settings with the exception of inputs data which are not synchronized between users.

 Fragment has many features making it a bliss to produce any kind of sounds associated (or not) with visuals, it is aimed at artists seeking a creative environment with few limitations to experiment with, a programmable noise-of-all-kinds software.

-Fragment can work as a standalone or as a client for the [Fragment Audio Server](https://github.com/grz0zrg/fas) which extend its possibilities to a pro quality level.
+To output any sounds the client need to be used with the [Fragment Audio Server](https://github.com/grz0zrg/fas) which is a high performance native digital synthesizer.

-With WebGL 2 capable web browser, audio can be produced independently from the visuals with the *synthOutput* **vec4** uniform, with WebGL 1 you can use the default pixels output (**gl_FragColor** or **fragColor**) to produce sounds and visuals, use the monophonic mode if you want independent audio & visuals with WebGL 1.
+With WebGL 2 capable web browser, audio can be produced independently from the visuals with the *synthOutput* **vec4** uniform, this is not the case with WebGL 1 as there is only one output for both visuals and sounds. (**gl_FragColor** or **fragColor**)

 For any questions, a message board is available [here](https://quiet.fsynth.com/)

-You can support this project through [Patreon](https://www.patreon.com/fsynth)

 ## Requirement

-- Recent web browser such as Chrome, Opera, Safari or Firefox (MIDI is not supported by Firefox at the moment)
+- Web browser such as Chrome, Opera, Safari or Firefox (MIDI is not supported by Firefox at the moment)
 - Mid-range GPU, this app. was made and tested with a GeForce GTX 970
-- Mid-range multi-core CPU (a dual core should be ok with FAS sound server, a beefy CPU is needed if you use more than one output channel)
+- Mid-range multi-core CPU (a beefy CPU is needed if you use many instruments)
 - Not necessary but a MIDI device such as a MIDI keyboard is recommended

-**Note on performances :** Fragment has excellent performances with a modern multi-core system and a browser such as Chrome, if you experience crackles or need advanced audio features, it is recommended that you use the sound server and the independent code editor, the things that may cause poor performances is due to the browser reflow (UI side)
+**Note on performances :** Fragment has excellent performances with a modern multi-core system and a browser such as Chrome however due to browser UI reflow you may experience sometimes some latency especially when typing in the code editor, this can be solved by using the independent code editor.

-Fragment is also able to do real-time distributed sound synthesis with the sound server, it support any number of machines over the wire and multicore support, this feature also need the fas_relay to work (see below)
+Fragment is able to do real-time distributed sound synthesis with its audio server, it support any number of machines over the wire and multicore support, this feature also need the fas_relay to work (see below)

 ## Features

-- Standalone additive synthesis powered by WebAudio oscillators / AudioWorklet (work best in Chrome, limited to one stereo output channel)
-- Client for fast & powerful [C native graphical synth. server](https://github.com/grz0zrg/fas) which has a versatile sound engine :
+- Sound synthesis powered by a fast & powerful [C native audio server](https://github.com/grz0zrg/fas) which has a very versatile high quality stereophonic / polyphonic / multitimbral sound engine with distributed sound synthesis, multi-machines/multi-core support (with fas_relay)
-  - additive / spectral synthesis with per partial effect (bitcrush, phase distorsion, waveshaping, fold, convolve etc.)
-  - spectral (modify or synthesizer sounds)
-  - phase modulation (PM/FM)
-  - granular
-  - subtractive synthesis
-  - physical modelling (Karplus-strong, droplet)
-  - wavetable
-  - formant synthesis (formant filter bank)
-  - string resonator (complex filter bank similar to Karplus-Strong)
-  - modal synthesis (resonant filter bank)
-  - second-order band-pass Butterworth filter (bandpass filter bank)
-  - phase distorsion
-  - unlimited input channels / output channels
-  - effect slots (reverb, convolution, comb, delay, chorus, flanger...)
-  - distributed sound synthesis, multi-machines/multi-core support (with fas_relay)
 - Live coding/JIT compilation of shader code
 - Real-time, collaborative app.
-- Stereophonic or monaural
-- Polyphonic
-- Multitimbral
 - MIDI IN/OUT support with [Web MIDI](https://caniuse.com/#feat=midi) compatible web browsers, MPE supported
-- Adjustable audio output channel per slices
+- Multiple positional MIDI / OSC / AUDIO instruments with configurable output channel and more
-- Real-time frames by frames recording with export as an image or Fragment input (export back into itself, this can be used to build complex brushes for drawing canvas inputs)
+- Real-time frames by frames recording with export as an image or as a .wav (additive synthesis only) or Fragment input (export back into itself, this can be used to build complex brushes for drawing canvas inputs)
-- .wav export (without FAS : additive synthesis only)
 - WebGL 2.0 and GLSL 3.0 support when compatibility is detected
-- RGBA Live visuals with stereophonic sound generation (WebGL 2.0) or monophonic sound generation (WebGL 1)
+- RGBA Live visuals with stereophonic sound generation
 - Synthesis data processed in 32-bit precision (WebGL 2.0 & EXT_color_buffer_float extension) or 8-bit precision
-- Slices can be added/deleted anywhere on the canvas without limits, move left or right automatically and have independent pitch offset
 - Feedback via framebuffer (for fx like reverb, delay, spectral distortion etc)
-- OSC in/out support (a [SuperCollider](http://supercollider.github.io/) port of the additive synthesis engine use this)
+- OSC in/out support (there is a crude [SuperCollider](http://supercollider.github.io/) port of the additive synthesis engine)
 - Shader inputs:
   - Webcam (no audio support)
   - Images